HakobyanAni/Microsoft-Bot-Framework/README.md

 LUIS app is also a place for developer to define a custom language model.
 A client application for LUIS is any conversational application that communicates with a user in natural language to complete a task.
 Examples of client applications include social media apps, chat bots, and speech-enabled desktop applications.
 LUIS output is a web service with an HTTP endpoint, that you reference from your client application to add natural language understanding to it.

-LUIS gets HTTP request which is user utterance, then turns it to JSON format and gives it to client app.
-So LUIS app provides intelligence so the Client app can make smart choices.
+So once the <b>LUIS</b> app is published, a client application sends utterances (text) to the LUIS natural language processing endpoint API and receives the results as JSON responses.
+LUIS gets HTTP request which is user utterance, then turns it to JSON format and gives it to client application.
+A common client application for LUIS is a chat bot.
+So LUIS app provides intelligence so the client application can make smart choices.
 It is important to understand that LUIS doesn't provide those choices.